LauchieHarvey/TruiiFileFolderExplorer/README.md

 Additionally I will need to make the User Guide.
 I'm hoping that my Docker setup will make that fairly straightforward.

+... time elapses ...

+File uploads now work!
+That's all of the essential features done :)

+I'm considering adding leaflet to visualise the geojson.

 ## Database Schema

 Folders: *id*, name, parentId